Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 The weight of being our own worst enemy can

-manifest in workplace stress and self-doubt.
+manifest in workplace challenges and self-doubt.

-Leeza’s journey to overcoming being her own worst enemy began in the aftermath of a devastating performance review at her previous banking job.
+Leeza’s path to overcoming being her own worst enemy began in the aftermath of a devastating performance review at her previous banking job.
 The scathing critique sent her into a downward spiral, her self-worth plummeting with each harsh word she replayed in her mind.
 It was in this state of despair that she found her way to my office, having abruptly quit her job in a moment of overwhelming self-doubt.

 As we delved into her experience, it became clear that Leeza had become her own worst enemy, internalizing every criticism as a fundamental flaw in her character.
 Our work together focused on rewiring her neural pathways to view criticism not as a personal attack, but as valuable information for growth and improvement.